$0 Canada Provincial Nominee Program (Alberta) Guide — Quick-Start Checklist

 Alberta Dedicated Healthcare Pathway: AAIP Guide for Medical Workers

-In 2026, Alberta is inviting healthcare workers for provincial nomination with AAIP scores as low as 46 to 59.
-To put that in perspective: a score of 46–59 is close to the minimum achievable in the WEOI system.
+In 2026, Alberta has reported provincial AAIP selection scores as low as 46 to 59 for healthcare invitations.
+These are provincial selection scores, not federal CRS scores, and thresholds vary by pathway and draw.
 The province is not selecting healthcare workers because they score highly.
 It is selecting them because Alberta desperately needs them, and the healthcare pathway exists specifically to cut through the competition that would normally block lower-scoring candidates.

 What the Pathway Is